larsbx/objective-review-metasytem/README.md

-Human note: These are for coding agents mostly.
+these are for coding agents mostly.

 # Code Review Manifestos